lewi01/Recipe/README.md

 }
 ]

 Only user who post their recipes are allowed to  update & delete their recipes.
-Anonymous user will recieve a forbidden http error and a massage "only user who posted the recipe are allowed to update or dalete the recipe"
+Anonymous user will recieve a forbidden http error and a massage "only user who posted the recipe are allowed to update or dalete the recipe".

 Example
 PUT /api/recipe/1

 {
    "name": "Warming Ginger Tea",
    "category": "beverage",